Interviewed in Zagreb, October 26th 2008

 Holl: If you look at that text, I think it’s some 500 words.
 Four years ago, we tried to start a magazine called 32BNY, Beijing/New York, it was 32 pages and it was 32 square centimeters, and no text was to be more than 500 words because we said if you have something meaningful to say, you can say it in 500 words.
 This is against the New York intellectual school that writes thousands of pages and you can’t understand one thing that they’re saying.

 ORIS: Is your goal in teaching to make important the whole relation to the history of art, to stress the intellectual continuity?
-Pallasma quoted his teacher Blomstedt that it is most important for an architect to sense the human situation as more important than formal or morphological situations.
+Pallasmaa quoted his teacher Blomstedt that it is most important for an architect to sense the human situation as more important than formal or morphological situations.

-Holl: I worked with Pallasma, I think he’s a great teacher, he’s a very important writer, also one early in the world of phenomenology, writing about it very, very closely.
+Holl: I worked with Pallasmaa, I think he’s a great teacher, he’s a very important writer, also one early in the world of phenomenology, writing about it very, very closely.
 In fact, we did a book, Questions of Perception together, Alberto Pérez-Gómez, Juhani and I. We were working on Kiasma, the competition.
 There’s a picture of us standing in my office.
 That was on March 26, 1993.
 At that time, I had not won the competition yet.
 We turned it in, but I did not know I was going to win.
 I had no idea I would be working in Finland at this time.
-There’s a long history with Pallasma and his thinking.
+There’s a long history with Pallasmaa and his thinking.
 He helped me with Kiasma.
 That was the project that changed my life.

 ORIS: It was your first major building.